Run#

 Important

-This will use the model run parameters that are specified in /folder/that/contains/our/model/convergence_control.yaml with the overrides that are specified as keyword arguments to the run method.
+This will use the model run parameters that are specified in /folder/that/contains/our/model/polaris.yaml with the overrides that are specified as keyword arguments to the run method.
 The run method accepts any keyword argument that corresponds to a parameter of the ConvergenceConfig class (see below).

 The iterative process#